 Prescription Drug Addiction and Pregnancy

-Some prescription medications, such as opioid pain pills, when taken by a pregnant woman can lead to opioid addiction in the baby, who gets exposed to the drugs through the mother.
-The baby, when born, can have a condition called neonatal abstinence syndrome (NAS).
-Babies with NAS experience opioid withdrawal symptoms because they are no longer getting the opioid drug from the mother.
-Treatment for NAS may require a prolonged stay in the neonatal intensive care unit, and healthcare workers are mandated reporters, which means that child protective services (CPS) will be notified.
-CPS workers can remove a child from the custody of their parent if there is a positive drug screen.
+Some prescription medications, such as opioid pain pills, can cause problems for both the expectant mother and her baby when taken during pregnancy.
+The baby is exposed to the opioid drugs through the mother and can develop a dependence on them.
+After birth, this can lead to a condition called neonatal abstinence syndrome (NAS) because the baby no longer is exposed to the opioid.
+Babies with NAS experience opioid withdrawal symptoms when they no longer get the opioid drug from their mother.
+Treatment for NAS can require a prolonged stay in the neonatal intensive care unit.
+Also, healthcare workers are mandated to report this condition, which means that child protective services (CPS) will be notified.
+CPS workers can remove a child from the custody of the parents if there is a positive drug screen.

 With the increasing prevalence of prescription drug addiction in the United States, the incidence of neonatal abstinence syndrome has also been increasing.
 Opioid-associated NAS increased five-fold from 2000 to 2012.
 Hospital charges related to NAS were an estimated $1.5 billion in 2012.
 [22]